EUMEL-Suite/eumel-suite.github.io/pages/eumel-dj-privacy.md

 # Device Data

 This app does not access any device data or sends any device data to a third party service.
+The app uses the camera to read a qr-code, but does not store any pictures.
+For detailed information about the camera access, read the [privacy policy of ZXing controls](https://github.com/zxing/zxing/wiki/Frequently-Asked-Questions)

 # Personal Information